AMWA-TV/is-04/docs/Controllers.md

 ## WebSocket Subscriptions

-In order to avoid polling of the RESTful QUERY API it is RECOMMENDED that Controllers use the WebSocket subscription mechanism.
+In order to avoid polling of the HTTP API, it is RECOMMENDED that Controllers use the WebSocket subscription mechanism.

 ## Dynamic Update of Resources